 and follow the directions provided by AWT and you will receive up to $2,000 in reimbursement from the State of Ohio for upskilling your employee.

 One of the benefits of using the AWT Apprenticeship Program is that we help with the apprentice selection process.
-Our enrollment process ensure that the best candidates are in the AWT Apprenticeship Program and we offer a free consultation with one of our AWT Apprenticeship Manager to discuss apprentice selection best practices.
+Our enrollment process ensure that the best candidates are in the AWT Apprenticeship Program and we offer a free consultation with one of our AWT Apprenticeship Managers to discuss apprentice selection best practices.

 From the AWT Apprenticeship approved State Standards, “Section 2: APPLICANT QUALIFICATIONS To be allowed to apply for enrollment in this program, an individual must first meet the following requirements: